 Effective January 1, 2003, the NSUARB also regulates carriers who operate a commercial vehicle as a public passenger vehicle that has a seating capacity of 8 passengers or less, excluding the driver, and that provides a daily, weekly, or other regular service, or a charter or tour service that enters or departs any municipality.
 The requirements are safety based and not economic in nature.

-The Motor Carrier Division, a division of the Department of Transportation and Active Transit, administers a comprehensive safety inspection program for all passenger vehicles.
+The Motor Carrier Division, a division of the Department of Public Works, administers a comprehensive safety inspection program for all passenger vehicles.
 All public passenger vehicles, including commercial vehicles with a capacity of 8 passengers or less, are inspected by the inspection staff of the Motor Carrier Division.

 Applications for new Motor Carrier licenses or amendments to licenses are filed with the Board.

 Applications for new public passenger services must be advertised in the Royal Gazette.
 Other licensed carriers have an opportunity to voice objection to the issuing of new licenses or additions to the routes or number of vehicles.
 When objections are filed the Board holds hearings.
 If there are no objections filed the Board will usually approve the application without a hearing.
 If a carrier who operates a regularly scheduled bus service requests a fare increase or asks to cease operating the service, the Board will hold a hearing.
 Following the hearing, the Board is required to issue a written decision giving reasons for its disposition of the matter.
 Past decisions of the Board can be accessed through the “Decisions" button located on the left hand side of this screen.

 For further information on the requirements for licensing of motor carriers or commercial vans, please see the Requirements for Licensing page.